 The thing is it’s one of Aston’s best steering and most comfortable driving cars.
 The steering’s weighting is near perfect and clever adaptive dampers neatly balance comfort and control.
 Aston has basically given it a full makeover and concentrated round of honing, to make it better than before and thus a very appealing alternative to the usual four-door fare.

 Sitting low and laid back in its cockpit you’re surrounded by fine materials lovingly fitted by craftsmen and women.
 Only a few parts-share buttons and stalks let down the otherwise unique cabin, and the satnav is now much less hopeless than it was.
 There’s no more space for the back seats, though.
 Even getting in is tricky.
 Four doors maybe, but saloon alternative it is not.

 The boot’s sizeable and its hatchback opening means you can cram a decent amount in there.
 The seatbacks fold too, though we doubt that you’ll be doing any trips to B&Q in it.
-See it instead as a two-seat DB9 estate.
+See it instead as a two-seat DB9 estate: an Aston Shooting Brake.

 Running costs go out the window in this sector, which is just as well as anything handbuilt with a 6.0-litre V12 is never going to be inexpensive to run.
-You’ll not care when you’re in it and petrol’s still way cheaper than decent champagne – it’ll do 19mpg (officially).
+You’ll not care when you’re in it and petrol’s still way cheaper than decent champagne – besides, it now does nearly 22mpg.
+Positively frugal in this sector.
 You could argue it’ll make good sense financially in the long run, as you can empty your garage of any other supercars and saloons.
 Sports cars are for new money oiks.
 The Rapide is for gents who appreciate its near perfect blend of sports car agility and saloon car comfort – so long as you’re not in the back.